 From learning that one should not order fish on a Monday in Kitchen Confidential to seeing how food transcends language in A Cook’s Tour, I understood then as I do now that no one will ever compare to the greatness of Bourdain.

 Connection to people and the world is everything to this uncorked traveler.
-Have you read my piece about whether or not you can go home again?
-When I travel around the world, I want to leave my mark and be remembered in a sisterly way.
+When I travel around the world, I want to leave my mark and be remembered in a familial and community-oriented way.

 Just like the Little Prince asks the fox if they can tame each other, I crave this relationship building:

 For me you are only a little boy just like a hundred thousand other little boys.
 And I have no need of you.
 And you have no need of me, either.
 For you I’m only a fox like a hundred thousand other foxes.
 But if you tame me we’ll need each other.
 You’ll be the only boy in the world for me and I’ll be the only fox in the world for you…You see the wheat fields over there?
 I don’t eat bread.
 For me wheat is of no use whatever.
 Wheat fields say nothing to me.
 Which is sad.
 But you have hair the color of gold.
 So it will be wonderful, once you’ve tamed me!
 The wheat, which is golden, will remind me of you.
 And I’ll love the sound of the wind in the wheat. ~Antoine de Saint-Exupéry

 The Little Prince exemplifies the lessons learned from Bourdain about how to travel and love.